Ian A. Cook, M.D.

 He was named Chief Translational Innovation Officer (CTIO) for the Semel Institute in 2017, with a charge to facilitate and accelerate the identification, development, and commercialization of discoveries from the Semel Institute.

 At the national level, Dr. Cook served on the Steering Committee on Practice Guidelines of the American Psychiatric Association from 1994 to 2008, and was a member of the Executive Committee from 2002 to 2008.
 The Practice Guidelines project of the APA develops and disseminates evidence-based guidelines for the evaluation and treatment of a range of psychiatric disorders.
-In 2011, he was tapped by Thomas Insel MD, Director of the NIMH, to serve as a standing member of the Interventions Committee for Adult Disorders (ITVA), the Scientific Review Group at the NIH charged with reviewing scientific research applications addressing "pharmacotherapeutic, psychotherapeutic, somatic and combination treatments" in adults.
+In 2011, he was tapped by Thomas Insel MD, then Director of the NIMH, to serve as a standing member of the Interventions Committee for Adult Disorders (ITVA), the Scientific Review Group at the NIH charged with reviewing scientific research applications addressing "pharmacotherapeutic, psychotherapeutic, somatic and combination treatments" in adults.

 After having served as an external advisor for several years, in June 2014, Dr. Cook began a two-year sabbatical-like leave of absence from UCLA to serve as Senior Vice President and Chief Medical Officer of NeuroSigma, Inc., the life-sciences company that licensed his patents on trigeminal nerve stimulation from the Regents of the University of California.
 NeuroSigma has succeeded in achieving regulatory approval to make TNS available to patients in the European Union, Canada, and Australia, where it is marketed as the Monarch eTNS System®.